Independent-AI-Labs/AMI-LEARNING/BOOTSTRAP.md

-Of course.
-Here is a thorough research paper-style document detailing the theory and technical specifications for a self-evolving AI system based on the principles of compiler bootstrapping.

----

-### **Bootstrapping Deterministic Self-Evolving AI: A Framework for Traceable and Verifiable Artificial Intelligence**
+# Bootstrapping Deterministic Self-Evolving AI: A Framework for Traceable and Verifiable Artificial Intelligence

 **Abstract**